 - A wide selection of upper-level courses to interest all students, including courses in virology, neurobiology, evolution, the environment, microbiology, and cancer

-- Ties with other departments, such as Nutrition, Chemistry and Biochemistry, Math, and Geography, which expand educational opportunities that cross disciplines.
+- Ties with other departments such as Nutrition, Chemistry and Biochemistry, Math, Physics, and Geography, which expand educational opportunities that cross disciplines

 Academic Clubs and Organizations

-- Beta Beta Beta is the biological national honor society.
-Members of the UNCG chapter organize social and philanthropic activities and help coordinate the spring departmental graduation ceremony.
+- Beta Beta Beta, the biological national honor society: Members of the UNCG chapter organize social and philanthropic activities and help coordinate the spring departmental graduation ceremony.

-- Biology Club (Beta Iota Omicron) is a community service-oriented club for students interested in biology or any science.
+- Biology Club (Beta Iota Omicron): a community service-oriented club for students interested in biology or any science.

-- Internships at companies and organizations in the NC Piedmont
+- Internships at companies and organizations in the North Carolina Piedmont

 - Work possibilities, such as undergraduate lab assistant and lab technician positions